msyvr/formally/README.md

 3. Return or console.log the user-input form data to a JS object.

-##### On submit, console.log plus an alert for the user.
-The alert text is not formatted.
+##### On submit, console.log plus an alert for the user both return the current form values.

 4. Notes on field input validation and improving UI/UX beyond basic functionality; ideas for improvement.

 ##### CURRENT VERSION

+- Fields are dynamically generated from JSON data structured as objects with multiple key-value pairs that collectively describe a form input field
+    - a "tag" = "input" attribute is required to render as a form input
+    - for objects/fields containing a "conditional" key, the current implementation checks for the value of key = "date_of_birth"; if a value exists and indicates user age < the (hard-coded) minimum age, the conditional field is rendered and its input required

-- All inputs are required for form submission.
-The JSON data doesn't include this attribute, so it's calculated based on the date of birth value and toggles the conditional field.
+- All inputs are required for form submission
+    - the example JSON data doesn't include this attribute
+    - it's calculated from date of birth to toggle off 'required' when the conditional field is not rendered

-- The required attribute of the conditionally rendered element is dynamic: if rendered, the element is required; if not rendered, it's not required.

 ##### NEXT STEPS / IMPROVEMENTS